ghawkes1217/Linear/README.md

-The authors of this project include Graham Hawkes, Wencin Poh, and Jeff Nichols.
+The authors of this project are  Graham Hawkes and Wencin Poh.
+Jeff Nichols also contributed content.
 More specifically:

 Module 1: linear-combinations.html: <br>
 Graham: Intro, Questions, Software